If you’ve been fantasizing about lounging on a beach under a palm tree with a cold coconut in your

 There are swing sets that sit in the ocean on Gili Trawangan (not Bali, I know, but it’s a good example of my point) and you’ll see queues of women waiting their turn around sunset.
 They aren’t waiting to actually swing on the swing.
 No, they are waiting to strike a pose while their Instagram husband/boyfriend/stranger patiently snaps away.

-If you do choose to partake in an activity that has been deemed “Insta-worthy”, don’t be surprised if you are requested to hurry up or to move out of someone else’s shot.
+If your Bali itinerary includes sights or activities that have been deemed “Insta-worthy”, don’t be surprised if you are requested to hurry up or to move out of someone else’s shot.

 #6.
 People Speak Balinese and Indonesian (and English)